 - build Bangla school for the new generation of Bangladeshi kids;

 - organize computer training for Bangladeshi kids and adults;

 - arrange English education for Bangladeshi adults;

-- offer scholarship to talented Bangladeshi kids;
+- offer scholarships to talented Bangladeshi kids;

 - establish better communication with all Bangladeshi associations and media outlets;

 - lobby with the Bangladesh government to preserve the interests of Non-Resident Bangladeshis;

 - reduce Bangladesh Society membership fee;

 - emphasis on elderly health and immigration-related assistance;

 - provide information about City, State, and Federal job opportunities;